How Is Fish Oil Made?

 carbon footprintThe fish oil production process also has a considerable carbon footprint.

 All that transportation between stages requires fuel and carbon emissions.
-When crude products are being shipped to places around the world multiple times for the various processes involved in turning whole fish into an oil capsule, it comes at huge transportation and energy costs.
+When crude products are shipped to places worldwide multiple times for the various processes involved in turning whole fish into an oil capsule, it comes at huge transportation and energy costs.

-For all the problems that fish oil supplements present, it’s easy to forget that omega-3 fatty acids are still an essential part of your diet.
+For all the problems that fish oil supplements present, it’s easy to forget that omega-3 fatty acids are still essential to your diet.
 But they are, and the answer is simple: get your omega-3 fatty acids from a better source instead!

 Fish oil is not the only source for DHA and EPA.
 The rise of sustainable vegan alternatives made from algae oil has changed the omega-3 fatty acid game.
-No longer do you have to eat fish or their easily-compromised fish oil products to have a fully balanced diet.
+You no longer have to eat fish or their easily-compromised fish oil products to have a balanced diet.

-Algae oil is the primary producer of EPA and DHA in the fish food chain, so you can get these essential fatty acids directly from the source without having to extract them from ocean fish.
+Algae oil is the primary producer of EPA and DHA in the fish food chain, so you can get these essential fatty acids directly from the source without extracting them from ocean fish.

-You’ll also lessen your impact on the planet by using algae oil supplements instead.
-These plant-based sources can be isolated and grown indoors without interfering with any aquatic food chains.
+You’ll also lessen your environmental impact by using algae oil supplements instead.
+These plant-based sources can be isolated and grown indoors without interfering with aquatic food chains.
 Plus, the fatty acids in algae oil supplements are just as bioavailable as the ones you would get from whole fish!

 Improving your health doesn’t have to come at the cost of funding a dirty industry.